Myanmar's military: A state within a state | DW | 12.02.2021

 The system of providing retiring military officers with positions in the government was maintained, in addition to an economic opening that saw the emergence of large state-owned companies such as the Union of Myanmar Economic Holding (UMEHL).
 These firms offered further opportunities to provide army officers with posts in the civilian administration and business.

-This resulted in a further deepening of the network involving the military, the state and the economy.
+This resulted in deepening ties between the military, the state and the economy.

 The extent of the military's influence can also be seen in the fact that except for Aung San Suu Kyi all founding members of the National League for Democracy (NLD), founded in 1988, were ex-military officers.

 As Bünte puts it, "Myanmar was a heavily militarized agrarian state."
-At the time, it was common for people to become either a farmer or a monk or a soldier.
 A military career was the most attractive for many at the time.
 So it is not surprising that even opposition politicians came from the ranks of the military.

 In the following years, the military government developed the so-called seven-step road map to a "disciplined democracy," which resulted in the 2008 constitution that is still in effect today.

-The goal of the new constitution was, among other things, to assign a political role to the Tatmadaw, in order to maintain the military's vast network of patronage intact.
+The goal of the new constitution was, among other things, to assign a political role to the Tatmadaw, in order to sustain the military's vast network of patronage.

 At the same time, a "developmental dictatorship" was implemented, as Nakanishi calls it.
 Cooperation with the NLD led to the lifting of international sanctions, an influx of foreign investment and gave the country a major development boost.